MikeHopcroft/labyrinth/documentation/explore.md

 ~~~

-Here we see, under `routes`, that there is a route to `vnet1/outbound`.
-The route doesn't have any constraints, but node has a set of five `filters`.
+Here we see, under `routes`, that there is, in fact, a route to `vnet1/outbound`.
+The route doesn't have any constraints, but node also has a set of five `filters`.
 The first filter allows `ssh` traffic with `destinationIp` in `vnet1` and the second rule disallows all other traffic.
-It is the combination of these two rules the prevent traffic to the `Internet`.
+It is the combination of these two rules the prevent traffic from reaching the `Internet`.